 Small, usually round fasteners used to attach two pieces of fabric together.
 Traditional type is composed of two parts: a short nail that is attached to the fabric, and the more visible part, the head.
 Typically made of a metal alloy such as copper, brass or aluminium.
 Three styles can be distinguished: shank, sew-through and stud.

 The original work wear pants fastening at the front fly, with buttons instead of the later introduced zipper.

 A style of pants that ends around mid-calf or just below the calf.

 A descriptive term for a loose fitted style of jeans.
 They have a shape similar to that of a carrot: wide at the top, narrow towards the bottom.
 Also known as peg jeans.

-This refers to any extra color tones that might be present in denim fabric that is sometimes added by way of an additional dyeing process.
-Indigo denim can have a black, brown, gray, green, red or yellow caste to it.
+This refers to any extra colour tones that might be present in denim fabric that is sometimes added by way of an additional dyeing process.
+Indigo denim can have a black, brown, grey, green, red or yellow caste to it.